nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 ### Filter Subject

-When consuming from a stream with a wildcard subject, this allows you to select a subset of the full wildcard subject to receive messages from.
+When consuming from a stream with a wildcard subject, the Filter Subject allows you to select a subset of the full wildcard subject to receive messages from.

 See the [NatsJsPushSubFilterSubject](https://github.com/nats-io/nats.java/blob/main/src/examples/java/io/nats/examples/jetstream/NatsJsPushSubFilterSubject.java) example.